Last Tango, Then Paris

-"Last Tango, Then Paris" is the 65th episode of the CW television series, Gossip Girl.
-It is also the 22nd and the final episode of the show's third season.
+"Last Tango, Then Paris" is the 22nd and final episode of the third season of the American teen drama television series Gossip Girl.
 The episode was written by Joshua Safran and Stephanie Savage and directed by J. Miller Tobin.
-It aired on Monday, May 17, 2010 on The CW.
+It originally aired on The CW in the United States on May 17, 2010.

 Plot

-Georgina arrives at grand Central Station sporting a disguise of a blonde wig and glasses.
-Jenny takes a picture of Dan and Serena in the same bed causing problems for Serena and Nate.
+Georgina arrives at Grand Central Station, disguised in a blonde wig and sunglasses.
+Jenny takes a picture of Dan and Serena sleeping in the same bed and sends it to Gossip Girl, upsetting Nate when he sees it.
 Blair tries avoiding Chuck and the Empire State Building but soon realizes it is impossible to stay away and that they belong together.
-But, at the moment she decides to go, Dorota's water breaks and she is rushed to the hospital.
+However, at the moment she decides to go, Dorota's water breaks and she is rushed to the hospital.
 At the hospital, Dorota tells Blair to follow her heart and gives her her blessing.
-Soon after, Dorota and Vanya welcome their baby daughter, Anastasia, and choose Eleanor and Cyrus as the baby's godparents.
+Soon afterward, Dorota and Vanya welcome their baby daughter, Anastasia, and choose Eleanor and Cyrus as the baby's godparents.
 Outside of the hospital, Blair gets to the Empire State Building too late and finds that Chuck has left.

-Meanwhile, Jenny goes to Chuck's hotel to hang out with Nate but instead finds a sad Chuck drowning his sorrows by getting drunk and Jenny joins him as she is also depressed and has hit rock bottom.
-Eventually, the two have sex and Jenny finally loses her virginity.
-Right after they have sex Blair walks in and tells Chuck she loves him and Jenny sneaks out from the bedroom undetected by Blair.
-Back at the hospital Dan and Serena discuss the events of the night before and their "meaningless kiss" but Nate overhears them, and in spite, decides to send Vanessa the picture causing problems for Dan and Vanessa.
-Later, Nate is seen with Serena at the restaurant in Dorota's hospital, and he forgives her but she tells him that they should break up, or take a break for a while so she can have time to work on her character.
-But Nate is angry and hurt and tells her that he is done waiting for her.
-Jenny reaches the hospital and has an emotional breakdown and is comforted by Eric who asks her what the problem is and she confesses that she slept with Chuck.
-Meanwhile Chuck and Blair are happier than ever and just as Chuck is about to ask her to marry him Dan comes and punches him.
+Meanwhile, Jenny goes to Chuck's hotel to hang out with Nate but instead finds a desolate Chuck drowning his sorrows by getting drunk; Jenny joins him as she is also depressed and has hit rock bottom.
+Eventually, the two have sex and Jenny loses her virginity.
+Right after they have sex, Blair walks in and tells Chuck she loves him, as Jenny sneaks out from the bedroom undetected by Blair.
+Back at the hospital, Dan and Serena discuss the events of the previous night and their "meaningless kiss", but Nate overhears them, and in spite, decides to send Vanessa the picture, causing problems for Dan and Vanessa.
+Later, Nate is seen with Serena at the restaurant in Dorota's hospital, and he forgives her but she tells him that they should break up, or take a break for a while so she can work on herself.
+However, Nate is angry and hurt and tells her that he is done waiting for her.
+Jenny reaches the hospital and has an emotional breakdown and is comforted by Eric, who asks her what the problem is and she confesses that she slept with Chuck.
+Meanwhile, Chuck and Blair are happier than ever and just as Chuck is about to ask her to marry him, Dan comes and punches him.
 He is confronted by Dan, and Blair realizes what happened between Chuck and Jenny.
-She then proceeds to banish Jenny from New York and tells Chuck to never speak to her again and that "this whole night didn't happen".
+She then proceeds to banish Jenny from New York and tells Chuck to never speak to her again.